 The Bad Button Bespoke Corsets has designed a beautiful overbust waistcoat corset that doesn’t have lacing right up to the neck as in the previous mentioned designs, but this corset works by adding structure and support over the upper chest, back, and over the shoulders.
 The shoulder straps are not really adjustable (and so must be carefully fitted), but for women with heavy busts, the extra support in front can remove strain the shoulders by lifting and supporting the bust from below.

-Black Cat Corsets, designed by Rose Sathler of Brazil, offers an impressive line of corporate and couture wear in 7 general permanent collections.
+Black Cat Corsets, now Rose Sathler of Brazil, offers an impressive line of corporate and couture wear in 7 general permanent collections.
 This corset vest combines a plunge overbust with shoulder straps to create a beautiful feminine yet professional garment that can blend seamlessly in with business-wear.
-You can find this in their Royal line, for about $515 USD.

 Puimond Progressive Corset Design shows off his incredible skills with this overbust corset with a high collar, plunging neckline, and comfortable shoulder straps.
-This is just the mockup fitting (unfortunately the final corset could not be found) but the mockup itself is pretty enough to be a final work in itself!
 In the back, the corset laces all the way up to the neck for full adjustability.
 Puimond asks that customers come for in-person fittings for best results with these special orders.

 Riwaa Nerona from the Czech Republic makes some stunning corset styles, and her Clarissa overbust is no exception!
 This perfectly smooth damask overbust features lace trim at the bustline, black piping and accent ribbon, a high back, and adjustable shoulder straps.
 She says that this piece is particularly challenging and requires a minimum of two toile fittings.